The No-Detention Policy – Everything That Parents Should Know

 - Create reward-based learning and performance-driven principles at every stage so that children grasp the worth of education.

-- Work on changing the mindset of all stakeholders like teachers, parents and children.
-There should be a provision to hold all stakeholders accountable for the attendance and performance of the children.
+- Work on changing the mindsets of all stakeholders, such as teachers, parents, and children.
+A provision should hold all stakeholders accountable for the children’s attendance and performance.

 - Keep in mind the all-round development of today’s youngsters to enable a robust future.

-It is important for children to understand the need for being educated, but they should be spared the trauma and stigma that is attached to failure.
-There are several countries which have successfully implemented similar policies without affecting the quality of education.
-We need to invest in better infrastructure and stronger teaching methodologies for any education policy to become a success.
+Children need to understand the need to be educated, but they should be spared the trauma and stigma attached to failure.
+Several countries have successfully implemented similar policies without affecting the quality of education.
+We must invest in better infrastructure and stronger teaching methodologies for any education policy to succeed.

 Also Read: